glennj/exercism.io/tcl/scrabble-score/README.md

 # Scrabble Score

+Welcome to Scrabble Score on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

-Given a word, compute the scrabble score for that word.
+Given a word, compute the Scrabble score for that word.

 ## Letter Values